Last Updated on September 12, 2022

 This is the type of smoked salmon found refrigerated in delicatessens or supermarkets, whether packaged or not.

+Pregnant women should avoid cold-smoked, ready-to-eat salmon unless it’s cooked.
 This is due to both the risk of infection from parasitic worms that may be present in fish that has not previously been frozen and also cross-contamination or poor storage which may cause listeria.

 Cold-smoked salmon that carries the same risk may also be labeled as: